ssbc/ssb-config/README.md

 ### `require('ssb-config')`

-Returns you the stock stanard config for starting an __ssb-server__.
+Returns you the stock standard config for starting an __ssb-server__.

 ### `require('ssb-config/inject')(appName, opts) => Object`